taygumus/auth-ok/README.md

 ### Part I: Requirements Analysis

-AuthOK is an authentication system based on a client-server architecture.
+AuthOK is an access control system based on a client-server architecture.
 The project involves building a Java library for remote communication between systems.
 The library exactly implements the JSON-RPC protocol specification.
 Leveraging this, a centralized authorization system is established for accessing specific resources.
 The central system maintains the list of accessible resources and tracks the permissions granted.

 #### Utilized Tools: